The asymptotic dimension of the grand arc graph is infinite: Introduction

-Prescribed arc graphs were defined by the author in \cite{pac} as combinatorial models of finite-type surfaces that quasi-isometrically embed into $\G(\Omega)$.
+Prescribed arc graphs were defined by the author in \cite{pac} as arc and curve models of finite-type surfaces that quasi-isometrically embed into $\G(\Omega)$.
 Excepting trivial cases they are connected and infinite-diameter and their $\delta$-hyperbolicity is fully determined by the prescribing relation $\Gamma$:

 \begin{theorem}[{\cite[Thm.\ 1.3]{pac}}] Assume that $\A(\Sigma,\Gamma)$ is non-trivial.
 Then if $\chi(\Sigma) \geq -2$ or $\Sigma = \Sigma_0^{n+1}$ and $\Gamma$ is a $n$-pointed star then $\A(\Sigma,\Gamma)$ is $\delta$-hyperbolic.
 Otherwise, $\A(\Sigma,\Gamma)$ is (uniformly) $\delta$-hyperbolic if and only if $\Gamma$ is not bipartite. \end{theorem}